FAQ

 If you're using the generator in a .NET Framework project and using the old style projects (the one before the 'SDK style' projects), then you'll need to do a few things differently:

-• add the reference using PackageReference in the .csproj file:
+add the reference using

-• set the language version to latest (or anything 8 or more):
+set the language version to

 This is primarily a source generator.
 The source it generates is mostly C# 6 for compatibility.
-But if you use features from a later language version, for instance records from C# 9, then it will also generate records.
+But if you use features from a later language version, for instance, records

-Source generation is driven by attributes, and, if you're using .NET 7 or above, the generic version of the ValueObject attribute is exposed:
+Source generation is driven by attributes, and, if you're using .NET 7 or above, the generic version of the ValueObject

 Why are they called 'Value Objects'?